 The Best Auto-Drip Coffee

-Start with selecting good beans and one of the best drip coffee maker unit as they won’t cost a fortune.
+Start by selecting good beans and a home drip coffee maker as they won’t cost a fortune.
 Beans should be freshly roasted and ground just before brewing (or as close as you can get).
 A medium grind is best for basket filters, while for cone filters a medium/fine is better.
 Don’t use an overly light roast, as the flavor can get lost with this brewing method.

 If your coffee maker doesn’t brew at a hot enough temperature (you’ll know by the taste and temperature of the coffee when you drink it), you can preheat the water and the machine.
 Run as much water as you’ll need through the machine without any coffee in the filter, and then pour it back into the reservoir and make your coffee as usual.